 Holiday property for business

 Most likely you need financing for a holiday property to earn an income from it.
-As such, what you’re looking for are holiday let mortgages, which allows you to get a strategic holiday property within the UK to let out as an investment.
+As such, what you’re looking for are holiday let mortgages, which allow you to get a strategic holiday property within the UK to let out as an investment.
 Remember a standard mortgage cannot be used to buy a holiday property for business purposes.

 Lucrative venture

 When the property to let is mentioned, most people think about buy-to-let.
-However, holiday lets are one of the most lucrative and highly sought after investments in real estate around the UK and the world.
+However, holiday lets are one of the most lucrative and highly sought-after investments in real estate around the UK and the world.

 In terms of taxes, furnished holiday properties aren’t treated the same.
 Since they’re essentially businesses and treated as investments by the taxman, they attract tax relief claims, particularly on the interest on a mortgage.
 Conversely, buy to let’s usually see their tax relief decrease.
 Whilst this is a lucrative venture care must be taken not to let the house fall into disrepair and thus avoid any housing disrepair claims.